uditdc/as-site-builder/README.md

 ## Scripts

-as-site-compiler has the following scripts:
+as-site-builder has the following scripts:

 - build: Builds the project using TypeScript and generates type declarations using the build:types script.
 - start: Runs the project using the ts-node package.